metjeanjunior/java-networking-examples/HiloGame/UDP/README.md

 * This is simple.
 Yes I ought to thread this so that I could support multiple games at once.
 This is not implemented purposely.

+* This uses strings as a means of communication between client and server.
+A protocol using Serializable objects can be found [here](../TCP/)

 * An exit command for the client would be nice but nope, you can't leave till you're right.
  * If you really wanted that, add something similar to these lines on the server side:
   ```java